MagicInUse/NextJS-Guild-API/README.md

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
-Let's make Faded Legends the best it can be!
+Let's make &lt;Faded Legends&gt; the best it can be!